Do You Remember Life Before The Internet?

 If my internet ever goes down for longer than a minute I stress so much and complain endlessly until the problem is fixed. thinking back to when I was younger and the internet was much more of a luxury seems like a different lifetime.
 I couldn’t imagine things still being like that now.

 I am not old enough to have been around when there was no mobile phones and no internet.
 Although it was limited when I was a child.
 I have missed out on experiencing life as a young adult, without mobile phones, social networking and getting instant answers.
+I couldn’t imagine living life without the internet now, I just wouldn’t know how to fill my time.

 Are we now anti-social, intelligence cheats?